07 - Create your agent loop workflow

 Enter the first prompt describing the issue:

-my database appears to be offline
+my database is offline

-Note the response from the agent is requestion additional information that was specified in the system instructions.
+Note the response from the agent is requesting additional information that was specified in the system instructions.
 Also note the the Agent is sharing the next steps that will perform once the required information is provided.

 -

-database
+database team